JiagengDing/jiagengding.github.io/en/about/index.md

 ## About Me

-I am a mathematics student and avid dreamer, got my Bachelor's in Mathematics and my Bachelor's in Finance from [SDUFE](https://www.sdufe.edu.cn).
+I am a mathematics student and avid dreamer, studying in the [ Computer Science Faculty ](https://www.bristol.ac.uk/engineering/departments/computerscience/) of [University of Bristol](https://www.bristol.ac.uk).
+I got my Bachelor's in Mathematics and my Bachelor's in Finance from [SDUFE](https://www.sdufe.edu.cn).

 I am a nerd who loves Maths, Linux, Macintosh and Vim, interested in learning new technologies and tools.

-> Shell: Zsh 5.8
+> Shell: Zsh
 >
 > Terminal: Alacritty and iTerm2
 >